Miguel Alemán Magnani

 In April 2020, Interjet and the Tax Administration Service (SAT) reached an agreement on payment of its MXN $549.3 million debt.
 Interjet declared "technical bankruptcy" in August 2019 due to poor investments, including those in the Mexico City Texcoco Airport (NAIM).
 Interjet suspended its flights on March 24, 2020, in response to the COVID-19 pandemic in Mexico.
 Interjet's agreement to pay its taxes came after the SAT seized the property of the Miguel Alemán Valdés Foundation in Polanco, Mexico City.

-In December 2020, he was replaced as president of Interjet.
+In December 2020, Magnani was replaced as president of Interjet.